JetBrains/kotlin-wrappers/kotlin-react/README.md

 }
 ```

-Here's what the equivalent Kotlin code looks like:
+Here's what the roughly equivalent Kotlin code looks like:

 ```kotlin
 package hello